dheimgartner/OPSR/NOTES.md

   - otherwise you have a dimensionality missmatch W gamma is a vector of length n
   - And what about formula 8?
 - rho has to be positive, right? should we use log(rho) (or something) in max lik estimation? and then backtransform?
+  - Doesn't have to be!
+In Stata they censor rho to lie in [-0.85, 0.85] => so if in 2-step rho = 0.86 they use rho = 0.85
 - Tobit-5 model (switching regression for binary regime) => see sampleSelection
   - make sense of terminology (general multiple process models or something => difference to heckman, hurdle, zero-inflated, tobit, simultaneous equation, etc.) => see Cameron
 - Identification issues?
   - See page 551 in Cameron => could be due to same explanatory variables X in all processes! => note this in paper!
   - Maybe change in opsr() => must specify different processes (for selection and outcome) -[ ] Write extractor methods (if not already inherited) => e.g., residuals(), fitted(), etc.
+- Mention switchSelection very powerful and much more flexible than OPSR (however, accompanying papers only in Russian) and rather for advanced users - provide example.
+- How to compute standard errors for the 2-step procedure (use sigma_hat_j) => then similar to regular OLS => i.e., sigma_hat^2 (X'X)^-1
+- Wald test on H0: rho1 == rho2 == ... (see stata paper)